2021–22 Kalamata F.C. season: Pre-season and friendlies

 Kalamata's pre-season began on the 2nd of August at Paliambela training ground.
-From 9 to 22 August Kalamata was training at Portaria were the first friendly of the pre-season against Olympiakos Volou took place.
+From 9 to 22 August Kalamata was training at Portaria were the first friendly of the pre-season against Olympiacos Volos took place.
 Kalamata won 4–0 with M.Markovski and T.Tselepidis scoring in the first half and new signings G.Loukinas and M.Asamoah scoring in the second.